Analysis of daylight saving time: Health

-Experts in circadian rhythms and sleep are warning about the negative health implications of DST.
-DST cuts on sleep and causes an increased mismatch between the body clock and local time, a condition called social jetlag.
+Experts in circadian rhythms and sleep have warned about the negative health implications of DST.
+DST reduces sleep time and causes an increased mismatch between the body clock and local time, a condition called social jetlag.
 Both sleep deprivation and social jetlag have been associated with negative effects on physical and mental health outcomes, including increased risks for diabetes, obesity, heart disease, depression, and some forms of cancer.
-Year-round standard time (not year-round DST) is proposed to be the preferred option for public health and safety.
+Year-round standard time has been proposed as the preferred option for public health and safety.

-In societies with fixed work schedules it provides more afternoon sunlight for outdoor exercise.
-It alters sunlight exposure; the effects depend on one's location and daily schedule, as sunlight triggers vitamin D synthesis in the skin, but overexposure can lead to skin cancer.
+In societies with fixed work schedules DST provides more afternoon sunlight for outdoor exercise.
+It alters sunlight exposure depending on one's location and daily schedule, as sunlight triggers vitamin D synthesis in the skin, but overexposure can lead to skin cancer.
 DST may help in depression by causing individuals to rise earlier, but some argue the reverse.
 The Retinitis Pigmentosa Foundation Fighting Blindness, chaired by blind sports magnate Gordon Gund, successfully lobbied in 1985 and 2005 for U.S. DST extensions.
 DST shifts are associated with higher rates of ischemic stroke in the first two days after the shift, though not in the week thereafter.

 Clock shifts were found to increase the risk of heart attack by 10 percent, and to disrupt sleep and reduce its efficiency.
 Effects on seasonal adaptation of the circadian rhythm can be severe and last for weeks.
 A 2008 study found that although male suicide rates rise in the weeks after the spring transition, the relationship weakened greatly after adjusting for season.
 A 2008 Swedish study found that heart attacks were significantly more common the first three weekdays after the spring transition, and significantly less common the first weekday after the autumn transition.
 A 2013 review found little evidence that people slept more on the night after the fall DST shift, even though it is often described as allowing people to sleep for an hour longer than normal.
 The same review stated that the lost hour of sleep resulting from the spring shift appears to result in sleep loss for at least a week afterward.
 Even so, a 2014 study conducted in the United States showed that heart attacks decreased significantly after the fall DST shift.